 Grieving takes energy and caregiving takes energy.
-A family member caring for a person with dementia is carrying a double load.
-Caregivers can benefit greatly by addressing and attending to both issues, so neither one is neglected, and in doing so will relieve some stress.
+Someone caring for a person with dementia is carrying a double load.
+Caregivers can benefit greatly by addressing and attending to both issues, so neither one is neglected - in doing so, they can relieve some stress.

-For example, family members are often so involved in their caregiving duties that they may not have an opportunity or recognize the need to grieve their own losses and the losses of the person with dementia.
+For example, caregivers are often so involved in their caregiving duties that they may not have an opportunity to grieve their own losses and the losses of the person with dementia, or recognize the need to do so.
 If that grief isn't acknowledged, expressed or dealt with, it adds to the stresses of caregiving and may eventually affect their ability to care effectively for the person with dementia.

-Family caregivers should be encouraged to find ways to replenish their energy on a regular basis to lessen the risk of burnout and serious stress-related illnesses.
-Healthcare providers and Alzheimer Society staff may help them understand the need to balance the caring role with a life of their own, while also providing support for their losses and grief through an empathetic listening ear, counselling or peer support groups.
+Caregivers should be encouraged to find ways to renew their energy on a regular basis to lessen the risk of burnout and serious stress-related illnesses.
+Health-care providers and Alzheimer Society staff may help them understand the need to balance the caring role with a life of their own, while also providing support for their losses and grief through an empathetic listening ear, counselling or peer support groups.